ayyu/amq-userscripts/encoding/help.md

 ## Requirements

 - `bash`
-  - if you're on Windows 10, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+  - if you're on Windows 10, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-    - if you're on older Windows versions, it might be time to upgrade
+  - if you're on older Windows versions, it might be time to upgrade.
+  - OS X/Linux users know what they're doing.
 - `ffmpeg`
   - in bash, do `sudo apt update && sudo apt install ffmpeg`
+- some level of comfort using a terminal
+  - This might be a tall ask.

 ## Installing